pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Kill them all; God will recognize his."
 --Arnaud Amalric

-"The emperor has no clothes."
+"But he isn't wearing anything at all!"
---Hans Christian Andersen
+--Hans Christian Andersen, *The Emperor's New Clothes*

 "We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us."
 --Anonymous